SOULDIER1/xrpl-dev-portal/docs/tutorials/how-tos/use-specialized-payment-types/use-escrows/send-a-timed-escrow.md

 {% /tab %}
 {% /tabs %}

-### 2. Import dependencies and define main function
+### 2. Set up client and account

-After importing the XRPL client library, the tutorial code defines the main function which controls the flow of the script.
-This function does several things:

-1. Connect to the network and get a new wallet from the testnet faucet.
-2. Define the properties of the escrow as hard-coded constants.
-3. Use helper functions to create the escrow, wait for it to be ready, and then finish it.
-These functions are defined later in the file.
-4. Disconnect from the network when done.
+To get started, import the client library and instantiate an API client.
+For this tutorial, you also need one account, which you can get from the faucet.

 {% tabs %}
 {% tab label="JavaScript" %}
-{% code-snippet file="/_code-samples/escrow/js/send-timed-escrow.js" language="js" before="/* send_timed_escrow" /%}
+{% code-snippet file="/_code-samples/escrow/js/send-timed-escrow.js" language="js" before="// Set the escrow finish time" /%}
 {% /tab %}
 {% /tabs %}

-### 3. Create the escrow
+### 3. Calculate the finish time

-Next, the `send_timed_escrow(...)` function implements the following:

-1. Calculate the maturity time of the escrow (when it should be possible to finish it), and convert it to the correct format ([seconds since the Ripple Epoch][]).
+To make a timed escrow, you need to set the maturity time of the escrow, which is a timestamp after which the escrow can be finished, formatted as [seconds since the Ripple Epoch][].
+You can calculate the maturity time by adding a delay to the current time and then using the client library's conversion function.
+The sample code uses a delay of 30 seconds:

+{% tabs %}
+{% tab label="JavaScript" %}
+{% code-snippet file="/_code-samples/escrow/js/send-timed-escrow.js" language="js" from="// Set the escrow finish time" before="// Send EscrowCreate transaction" /%}
+{% /tab %}
+{% /tabs %}

-    {% admonition type="danger" name="Warning" %}If you use a UNIX time in the `FinishAfter` field without converting to the equivalent Ripple time first, that sets the unlock time to an extra **30 years** in the future!{% /admonition %}
+{% admonition type="danger" name="Warning" %}If you use a UNIX time without converting to the equivalent Ripple time first, that sets the maturity time to an extra **30 years** in the future!{% /admonition %}

-2. Construct an [EscrowCreate transaction][].
+If you want your escrow to have an expiration time, after which it can only be canceled, you can calculate it the same way.

+### 4. Create the escrow

+To send the escrow, construct an [EscrowCreate transaction][] and then submit it to the network.
+The fields of this transaction define the properties of the escrow.
+The sample code uses hard-coded values to send 0.123456 XRP back to the Testnet faucet:

+{% tabs %}
+{% tab label="JavaScript" %}
+{% code-snippet file="/_code-samples/escrow/js/send-timed-escrow.js" language="js" from="// Send EscrowCreate transaction" before="// Save the sequence number" /%}

-    {% admonition type="info" name="Note" %}If you are sending a token escrow, you must also add an expiration time in the `CancelAfter` field, in the same time format.
+{% admonition type="info" name="Note" %}To give the escrow an expiration time, add a `CancelAfter` field to the transaction.
+An expiration time is optional for timed XRP escrows but required for token escrows.
 This time must be after the maturity time.{% /admonition %}

-3. Submit the transaction to the network and wait for it to be validated by consensus.
-4. Return the details of the escrow, particularly the autofilled sequence number.
-You need this sequence number to identify the escrow in later transactions.
+Save the sequence number of the EscrowCreate transaction.
+(In this example, the sequence number is autofilled.)
+You need this sequence number to identify the escrow when you want to finish (or cancel) it later.

+{% code-snippet file="/_code-samples/escrow/js/send-timed-escrow.js" language="js" from="// Save the sequence number" before="// Wait for the escrow" /%}
+{% /tab %}
+{% /tabs %}

+### 5. Wait for the escrow

+With the escrow successfully created, the funds are now locked up until the maturity time.
+Since this tutorial used a delay of 30 seconds, have the script sleep for that long:

 {% tabs %}
 {% tab label="JavaScript" %}
+{% code-snippet file="/_code-samples/escrow/js/send-timed-escrow.js" language="js" from="// Wait for the escrow" before="/* Sleep function" /%}

+JavaScript doesn't have a native `sleep(...)` function, but you can implement one to be used with `await`, as a convenience:

-{% code-snippet file="/_code-samples/escrow/js/send-timed-escrow.js" language="js" from="/* send_timed_escrow" before="/* wait_for_escrow" /%}
+{% code-snippet file="/_code-samples/escrow/js/send-timed-escrow.js" language="js" from="/* Sleep function" before="// Check if escrow can be finished" /%}
 {% /tab %}
 {% /tabs %}

-### 4. Wait for the escrow

-The `wait_for_escrow(...)` function implements the following:
+At this point, the escrow should be mature, but that depends on the official close time of the previous ledger.
+Ledger close times can vary based on the consensus process, and [are rounded](../../../../concepts/ledgers/ledger-close-times.md) by up to 10 seconds.
+To account for this variance, use an approach such as the following:

 1. Check the official close time of the most recent validated ledger.
-2. Wait a number of seconds based on the difference between that close time and the time when the escrow is ready to be finished.
+2. Wait a number of seconds based on the difference between that close time and the maturity time of the escrow.
-3. Repeat until the escrow is ready.
-The actual, official close time of ledgers [is rounded](../../../../concepts/ledgers/ledger-close-times.md) by up to 10 seconds, so there is some variance in how long it actually takes for an escrow to be ready.
+3. Repeat until the escrow is mature.

 {% tabs %}
 {% tab label="JavaScript" %}
-{% code-snippet file="/_code-samples/escrow/js/send-timed-escrow.js" language="js" from="/* wait_for_escrow" before="/* Sleep function" /%}

-Additionally, since JavaScript doesn't have a native `sleep(...)` function, the sample code implements one to be used with `await`, as a convenience:

-{% code-snippet file="/_code-samples/escrow/js/send-timed-escrow.js" language="js" from="/* Sleep function" before="/* finish_escrow" /%}
+{% code-snippet file="/_code-samples/escrow/js/send-timed-escrow.js" language="js" from="// Check if escrow can be finished" before="// Send EscrowFinish transaction" /%}
 {% /tab %}
 {% /tabs %}

-### 5. Finish the escrow
+### 6. Finish the escrow

-The `finish_escrow(...)` function implements the following:

-1. Construct an [EscrowFinish transaction][], using the sequence number recorded when the escrow was created.
+Now that the escrow is mature, you can finish it.
+Construct an [EscrowFinish transaction][], using the sequence number that you recorded when you created the escrow, then submit it to the network.

 {% admonition type="success" name="Tip" %}Anyone can finish a timed escrow when it is ready.
 Regardless of who does so—the sender, receiver, or even a third party—the escrow delivers the funds to its intended recipient.{% /admonition %}
-2. Submit the transaction to the network and wait for it to be validated by consensus.
-3. Display the details of the validated transaction.

 {% tabs %}
 {% tab label="JavaScript" %}
-{% code-snippet file="/_code-samples/escrow/js/send-timed-escrow.js" language="js" from="/* finish_escrow" /%}
+{% code-snippet file="/_code-samples/escrow/js/send-timed-escrow.js" language="js" from="// Send EscrowFinish transaction" /%}
 {% /tab %}
 {% /tabs %}